nksaunders/giants/paper.md

 ## Cloud Data

-The MAST archive hosts image cubes containing TESS FFI observations on a publicly accessible cloud server using S3 Uniform Resource Identifers (URIs).
+The MAST archive hosts image cubes containing TESS FFI observations on a publicly accessible cloud server using S3 Uniform Resource Identifiers (URIs).
 The `giants` pipeline downloads pixel cutouts from these image cubes using the `from_cloud_data` method of the `giants.Target` object.
 Accessing cloud data utilizes the `astrocut`[^2] Python package produced by STScI.
 This is the default and recommended method.

 ## `TESSCut`